 A USPS PO Box is only available during business hours.
 However, the UPS Store mailbox services are available round-the-clock and offer users 24/7 access.

-Switching from PO Box to a UPS Store
+Switching from a PO Box to a UPS Store

 If you’ve already started using a USPS PO Box before realizing your mistake, you can get a refund (although not the entire amount) from USPS.